 Mould: the physical and mental health costs

 The effects of damp and mould on the body and mind are just as important as the damage it can do to buildings.
 Damp and mould in homes can pose serious threats to physical and mental health.
 Even without visible mould, a damp environment can lead to health issues and complicate existing ones.
-Mould is harmful in itself – when mould spores are inhaled, they can seriously impact respiratory health.
+Mould is harmful in itself – inhaled mould spores can seriously impact respiratory health.
 This has a knock-on effect that harms people’s mental well-being.

 Backed up by the latest government guidance, let’s take a look at the damaging effects that mould and damp conditions can have on us all.